AnirudhaRamesh/anirudharamesh.github.io/_publications/BirdSLAM:-Monocular-Multibody-SLAM-in-Bird's-Eye-View.md

 ---
 <!-- paperurl: 'http://anirudharamesh.github.io/files/BirdSLAM.pdf' -->
 <!-- citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).' -->
-We present a metric scale absolute novel solution for simultaneous localization and mapping (SLAM) in the challenging scenario of autonomous driving platforms equipped with only a monocular camera.
+We present a metric scale absolute novel solution for simultaneous localization and mapping (SLAM) in the challenging scenario of autonomous driving platforms equipped with only a monocular camera in an orthographic Bird's Eye View (BEV) which is most suitable for down-stream tasks.

 [Download paper here](https://arxiv.org/abs/2011.07613)